aseprite/api/api/command/SaveFile.md

   show the UI (`false` by default) if the sprite has an associated file.  `SaveFileAs` and `SaveFileCopyAs` will show the UI by default.
+* `recent`: Only available since v1.3.7, it adds the file to the list of recent files.
+By default it depends if the dialog to select the filename is displayed (depends on the value of the `ui` parameter).
 * `filename`: The filename where to save the sprite.
 The default values is the
 * `filenameFormat`: Special value similar to [--filename-format](https://www.aseprite.org/docs/cli/#filename-format)